List of Kamen Rider W characters: Saeko Sonozaki

 Saeko Sonozaki (園咲 冴子, Sonozaki Saeko) is the eldest of the Sonozaki children who runs an IT company called the Digal Corporation (ディガル・コーポレーション, Digaru Kōporēshon), which serves as a front for Gaia Memory production and distribution.
 Ryubee strictly raised Saeko to believe that their family is superior to all others and that they are destined to rule the world.
 This loveless upbringing caused her to grow up secretly hating her father, often taking the resulting rage out on her younger sister Wakana, and serves as fuel for her desire to take over the Museum to prove herself as its ideal successor.
 Saeko also has a tendency to kill her boyfriends if they do not live up to her expectations.
 When she spares Kirihiko due to his capabilities, she marries him and lets him live until he threatens the Museum's livelihood, having never truly loved him in the first place.

 Following this, Saeko begins to visit Shinkuro Isaka to improve her Dopant form and focus on her plans for the Museum, growing to care for him in the process.
 When her coup against Ryubee fails and Isaka is killed, Saeko goes on the run, only to be hunted down by the Smilodon Dopant, who takes her Taboo (タブー, Tabū) Memory and leaves her for dead.
 However, Saeko is saved by Jun Kazu, who offers his support in her scheme to take control of the Museum.

-Discarding her Gaia Driver, she obtains the Nasca Memory and uses an L.C.O.G. on herself to become the R Nasca Dopant (Rナスカ・ドーパント, Āru Nasuka Dōpanto) (Note: The "R" stands for "Red" and "Revenge".) so she can defeat Wakana.
+Discarding her Gaia Driver, she obtains the Nasca Memory and uses an L.C.O.G. on herself to become the Nasca Dopant's Level 3 state, also known as the R Nasca Dopant (Rナスカ・ドーパント, Āru Nasuka Dōpanto), (Note: The "R" stands for "Red" and "Revenge".) so she can defeat Wakana.
 However, Wakana evolves into Claydoll Xtreme and overpowers Saeko, forcing her to find other methods for acquiring power until the Nasca Memory is destroyed during another confrontation with Wakana.
 Following Ryubee's death and the Sonozaki manor's destruction, a disillusioned Saeko learns Wakana was taken by Foundation X and regains the Taboo Memory from Kazu, who names Saeko the new head of the Museum.
 No longer needing to prove herself superior to her father, Saeko fights Kazu to save Wakana, sacrificing herself in the process.

 Utilizing the Taboo Memory in conjunction with a Gaia Driver, Saeko can transform into the Taboo Dopant (タブー・ドーパント, Tabū Dōpanto).
 While transformed, she gains flight capabilities and the ability to generate deadly plasma balls.
 As the R Nasca Dopant, she possesses similar abilities as the original Nasca Dopant, though her strength and speed are much stronger.
 The appearance and abilities of the Taboo Dopant can vary depending on the user's inner nature, and in the manga sequel Fuuto PI, twelve Foundation X agents transform into Taboo Dopants with various appearances.

 Saeko Sonozaki is portrayed by Ami Namai in Kamen Rider W and voiced by Satomi Satō in Memory of Heroez and Fuuto PI: Kamen Rider Skull no Shōzō.